How to Heal an Ankle Sprain

 Picking the right supports or braces

 Use ankle supports or braces that give the foot and ankle extra support.
-The ideal supports or braces will be light weight and fit easily inside the shoe.
-The support or brace should be easily adjustable and comfortable as it might be necessary to wear it for at least a few months, especially if activities include sports.
+The ideal braces will be light weight and fit easily inside the shoe.
+The brace should be easily adjustable and comfortable as it might be necessary to wear it for at least a few months, especially if activities include sports.
 The foot and angle should be able to move in natural positions easily.
-Larger braces or supports should have hinges that allow natural movement.
+Larger braces should have hinges that allow natural movement.
 For many strains or sprains, a cast type support that fits around the foot and ankle will be enough support, but for really severe injuries a support that comes up to the lower calf is usually best.